Build a Line Follower with a Rover and a Webcam

 }

-How line following works
+Implement line following

 Make sure you have Python installed.
 You can double-check this by running: